 Perk came up with a set of interesting thought experiments:

-- Assume that interesting 3D content were widely available.
-For instance, assume you could readily get movies, sports, and other TV shows in 3D, maybe from your cable company, or maybe via digital download.
+- Assume that interesting 3D content was widely available.
+For instance, assume you could readily get movies, sports and other TV shows in 3D, maybe from your cable company or maybe via digital download.
 Would this cause you to spend the money to upgrade your television to a 3D-capable model?

 - Alternately, assume that you won a 3D-capable television, so you’ve now got the capability of watching in 3D, with no incremental cost.
 Also, assume that at least some content is available.
 Would you watch in 3D if all you had to do was put on the glasses?
 How often would you watch in 3D?